-To get the most of our bags, before disposing, you can re-use them.
+To get the most out of our bags, before disposing of them, you can reuse them.
 Simply rinse and dry them before using them to store anything you would store in a zip-loc bag.
-Our pouches are food grade and made for the freezer/fridge :)
+Our pouches are food-grade and made for the freezer/fridge :)

 But, if you want to learn more about the recycling part, here we go.

 We built this page because what is meant to be simple, really isn’t.
 If you are looking for straight directions, skip to the end of the page.
 But if you are interested in learning more, keep reading.